-Laura Addy undertakes criminal work at all levels in the criminal justice system.
 Laura’s work is predominately defence work in the Crown Court.
-She is routinely instructed to defend in serious criminal cases regularly dealing with conspiracies, serious violence and dishonesty as well as sexual offences whether they are historic, stranger or recent.
+She is routinely instructed to defend in serious criminal cases including murder and other serious violence, serious and complex sexual offences whether historic, stranger or recent, regularly dealing with drug or financial conspiracies as well as other dishonesty matters.

-Like her defence work, Laura’s prosecution work regularly sees her deal with serious offences, including child image offences, arson, serious violence and drugs offences.
-Most recently Laura has prosecuted six prisoners for arson at Newhall Prison when they stripped, barricaded themselves into the exercise yard and destroyed the benches within the yard and set them alight.
-Laura was able to deal with this case and present the evidence clearly, concisely and with ease after conducting careful analysis of the 8 hours of footage of the offence.
 Laura is always fully prepared, able to deal with the unexpected, she thinks quickly on her feet and the Court and her clients appreciate her ability and professionalism such that she has repeat clients that routinely ask for her to represent them again and Judges ask Laura to assist the Court where Defendants are unrepresented.

 Notable Cases

-- R v Martin – Defendant charged with sexual assault of a child under 13.
+· R v Martin – Defendant charged with sexual assault of a child under 13.
 Acquitted after mother conceded in cross-examination that she had doubt when her daughter reported the incident.

 Public Access